 The end-to-end diligence comprises business and technology strategy, roadmap, architecture, code health, team capabilities, deployment setup, IT infrastructure, security, and leadership.

 What Makes Us Different?

-The process is efficiently structured to ensure minimal impact on the team with the least amount of time impact.
+The process is efficiently structured to ensure minimal impact on the team in the least amount of time.

 The due diligence and reports are data-driven, with quantifiable benchmarks and dual benefits.
-On one hand, they provide concrete and comparative data for the company to understand their current state and on the other, the data is presented in a VDD report allowing the acquirer to get a measurable and healthy 360-view of the company.
+On the one hand, they provide concrete and comparative data for the company to understand its current state.
+Conversely, the data is presented in a VDD report, allowing the acquirer to get a measurable and healthy 360-view of the company.

-The exercise takes a thorough look at the overall suitability and health of the technology and its ability to evolve to accommodate the business strategy and technology landscape changes.
+The exercise thoroughly examines the overall suitability and health of the technology and its ability to evolve to accommodate the business strategy and technology landscape changes.

-Our approach combines human, machine, and tools using senior technology practitioners CTOs with strong business acumen.
+Our approach combines human, machine, and tools using senior technology practitioners and CTOs with solid business acumen.
 Benchmarks are provided throughout proprietary software for industry and best practices comparisons.
-Our focus is to partner with the company, provide them with clear pragmatic guidance and a focus on practical risk mitigation and preparedness for potential buy-side diligence.
+We focus on partnering with the company and providing them with clear, pragmatic guidance, practical risk mitigation, and preparedness for potential buy-side diligence.

-Years of execution and experience working with investors, companies, and hands-on with teams globally, provide us with the experience to make the process painless for the team while providing them the most value.
+Years of execution and experience working with investors and companies and hands-on with teams globally provide us with the experience to make the process painless for the team while providing them the most value.

-While we advise starting the sell-side due diligence process as early as possible, for example, 6-12 months prior to a potential sale, to get the maximum benefits.
+We advise starting the sell-side due diligence process as early as possible, for example, a sell-side preparation ~12 months before a potential sale planning, to get the maximum benefits.
 We’re happy to move fast with a dedicated senior team and accommodate aggressive timelines.

 End-to-end Sell-Side technical due diligence to help prepare, mitigate, practice, and produce a buyer consumable vendor due diligence report.